leechristensen/RequestAADRefreshToken/README.md

 4. F12 (Chrome dev tools) -> Application -> Cookies
 5. Delete all cookies and then add one named `x-ms-RefreshTokenCredential` and set its value to the JSON Web Token(JWT) in the `Data` field that RequestAADRefreshToken.exe output
 6. Refresh the page (or visit https://login.microsoftonline.com/login.srf again) and you'll be logged it

-Note: Exploitation here is only against the browser.
-It's likely, however, that this can be used with other applications to access different resource (e.g. the AzureAD cmdlets).

 # References